armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 armory agent create
 ```

 You name your agent during the installation process.
-This tutorial references that name as `<my-agent-identifier>` throughout this tutorial.
+This guide references that name as `<my-agent-identifier>`.

-## First deployment
+## Deploy the example app

-Armory's sample application `potato-facts` is a [simple web application](https://github.com/armory-io/potato-facts-go).
+Armory's [`potato-facts` example app](https://github.com/armory-io/potato-facts-go) is a simple web app.
 The UI polls the API backend for facts about potatoes and renders them for users.

+### First deployment

-Your first deployment will deploy the following resources into your Kubernetes cluster:
+Your first deployment deploys the following resources into your Kubernetes cluster:

-- Two namespaces: `potato-facts-staging` and `potato-facts-prod`.
+- Two namespaces: `potato-facts-staging` and `potato-facts-prod`
-- In each namespace, the `potato-facts` application and a Kubernetes `Service`.
+- In each namespace: the `potato-facts` app and a Kubernetes `Service`

 **Deploy**